Gangteng Monastery: History

 From 2002 to 2008, the monastery has been completely restored under the present Gangteng Tulku, H.E.
 Rigdzin Kunzang Pema Namgyal (b.
 1955).
-The rebuilt monastery was consecrated by the present incarnation of Pema Lingpa on the October 10, 2008, graced by the fourth King of Bhutan.
+The rebuilt monastery was consecrated by the present incarnation of Pema Lingpa on October 10, 2008, graced by the fourth King of Bhutan.
 Gangteng Sang-ngak Chöling, as now restored, retains its original glory and is stated to be the resurgence of the Peling Tradition.

-In the context of the 1864–65 battle fought between the British Army and the Bhutanese Army at Deothang in Bhutan, it is mentioned that the hands of the British military officer that was severed in the battle have been "preserved in the sanctum sanctorum of the Gangteng Gonpa."
+In the context of the 1864–65 battle fought between the British Army and the Bhutanese Army at Deothang in Bhutan, it is mentioned that the severed hands of a British military officer have been "preserved in the sanctum sanctorum of the Gangteng Gonpa."